Types of Dinner Plate Materials: Complete Guide (2025)

 While they’re not microwave-safe (they can release harmful chemicals when heated), these dishes are dishwasher-friendly and come in fun, bright colors.

-Think of them as the playground-tough dishes that can handle being tossed around but still look nice enough for family dinner.
+Think of them as the playground-tough dishes that can handle being tossed around but still look nice enough for a family dinner.

 To learn more about melamine, see our guide on the difference between stoneware and melamine dishes.